vuejs/vuepress/packages/docs/docs/plugin/official/plugin-pwa.md

 ## Customize the UI of SW-Update Popup

-The default sw-update popup component provides a default slot which gives you the ability to fully control the appearence of the popup.
+The default sw-update popup component provides a default slot which gives you the ability to fully control the appearance of the popup.

 First, you need to create a global component (e.g. `MySWUpdatePopup`) at `.vuepress/components`.
 A simple component created based on the default component is as follows: